SamZec/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths: a script that counts the number of directories in the PATH.
 4-global_variables:  a script that lists environment variables.
 5-local_variables: a script that lists all local variables and environment variables, and functions.
-6-create_local_variable: a script that creates a new local variable.
+6-create_local_variable: a script that creates a new local variable.Name: BEST, Value: School
+7-create_global_variable: a script that creates a new global variable.Name: BEST, Value: School
+8-true_knowledge:  prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+9-divide_and_rule: prints the result of POWER divided by DIVIDE, followed by a new line.
+POWER and DIVIDE are environment variables